tgnemecek/core-website/src/collections/pages/index.md

   text: Core Coaching & Consulting (CCC) is an international group of change
     agents who work from their Cores to create balance, well-being, and flow that transforms individual lives and organizational systems.
-We use the ancient system of the 5 elements as described in the book The Balancing Act to create and deliver powerful programs such as Leading Your Life and Work.
+We use the ancient system of the 5 elements as described in The Balancing Act to create and deliver powerful programs such as Leading Your Life and Work.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading